-To better address treatment linkages and case-specific strategies for offender supervision, the Wisconsin Department of Corrections developed the Client Management Classification (CMC) tool as a supplement to its risk assessment.
+To better address treatment linkages and case-specific strategies for offender supervision, the Wisconsin Department of Corrections developed the Client Management Classification tool as a supplement to its risk assessment.
 The Wisconsin Risk and Needs tools provided separate ratings of the offender's risk of criminal recidivism and a score indicating the severity of the offender's deficit areas.
-The CMC took the form of a structured interview, the outcome of which assigned offenders to one of five differential casework treatment modalities.

 offender rehabilitation: Is there really a need for a paradigm shift?

 Looman, J., Abracen, J. Critically reviews the Risk-Need-Responsivity and Good Lives Model approaches to correctional treatment.
 Research, or the lack thereof, is discussed in terms of whether there is a need for a new model of offender rehabilitation.